X-lab2017/open-digger/sample_data/README.md

 The files under `build` is used to make base images to load the data made by `export_sample.sh`.

-`Dockerfile` and `Dockerfile_arm` are used to build the images from ClickHouse official base image.
+`Dockerfile` is used to build the images from ClickHouse official base image for `amd64` and `arm64` platform.

 `initdb.sh` script is used to initialize database from static dataset.